dromara/sureness/docs/default-exception.md

-## Default Sureness Exception
+## Default Sureness Auth Exception
+`sureness` uses exception handling process:
+1. If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
+2. If auth failure, method - `checkIn` will throw different types of auth exceptions, and users need to continue the subsequent process based on these exceptions.(like return the request response)

-`sureness` uses the exception handling process, we need to customize the corresponding exceptions thrown by the authentication failure or unauthorized access in the authentication process of `checkIn`.
+Here we need to customize the exceptions thrown by `checkIn`, passed directly when auth success, catch exception when auth failure and do something:

-If the authentication is successful, it will pass directly, if it fails, a specific exception will be thrown, and the exception will be caught, eg:
 ```
         try {
             SubjectSum subject = SurenessSecurityManager.getInstance().checkIn(servletRequest);